 Auto Whistleblower Lawyers

-The Motor Vehicle Safety Whistleblower Act (signed into law by President Obama in December 2015 as part of the FAST Act) authorized the Department of Transportation to issue rewards up to 30% of monetary sanctions collected from information provided by eligible employees of auto manufacturers, part suppliers, and car dealers.
+The Motor Vehicle Safety Whistleblower Act authorizes the Department of Transportation to issue rewards up to 30% of collected monetary sanctions exceeding $1 million for original information provided by any contractor or employee of an auto manufacturer, part supplier, or car dealership.

 History of Auto Whistleblower Law

-For some time, Congress had been considering the funding of our nation’s highways.
-In 2014, Congress extended funding for the U.S. Highway Trust Fund for 10 months.
-The nation’s highway system was deteriorating and states were delaying projects because they were uncertain of continued funding by the Federal Government.
-At the end of 2015, Congress agreed to pass the Fixing America’s Surface Transportation (FAST) Act.
+In December 2015, Congress passed the Fixing America’s Surface Transportation (FAST) Act.
 This bill was the first long-term funding of the nation’s road system in over a decade.
-It included a number of other measures, including increasing the cap on the maximum fine imposed for delayed recalls to $105 million.
-It also included the Motor Vehicle Safety Whistleblower Act, which was the proper name of the Thune-Nelson bill.
+The legislation included a number of other measures, including an increase on the maximum fine imposed for delayed recalls to $105 million.
+It also included the Thune-Nelson bill which became known as the Motor Vehicle Safety Whistleblower Act.

 Information About Vehicle Defects